 Some of the most popular disciplines you can study in Finland are:

-To enrol in a Master’s degree in Finland, you will need to have completed your Bachelor's studies in the same field or closely related to the one you plan to apply to.
-Entry requirements for a Master’s programme in a university of Applied Sciences also require at least three years of work experience.
+To enrol in a Master’s degree in Finland, you need to have completed your Bachelor's studies in the same field or a closely related field to the one you plan to apply to.
+The admission requirements for a Master’s at universities of applied sciences also include at least 3 years of relevant work experience.
 Check details on how to apply to a university in Finland.